-Nikon D7200 versus Panasonic GX80
+Nikon D7200 vs Panasonic GX80

-The Nikon D7200 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in March 2015 and April 2016.
+The Nikon D7200 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in March 2015 and April 2016.
 The D7200 is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7200) and a Four Thirds (GX80) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (40 percent) than the Nikon D7200.
 Moreover, the GX80 is substantially lighter (44 percent) than the D7200.
 It is worth mentioning in this context that the D7200 is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.